cgs23/mwe-bert/readme.md

 The study introduces a novel **Head-Based Masking Technique** and a **4-Component Embedding Architecture** ($E_{token} + P_{intra} + E_{phrase} + P_{inter}$) to improve the numerical representation of Multi-Word Expressions (MWEs) in German financial and journalistic texts.

-The goal is to solve the "Distributed Semantic" problem (e.g., Separable Verbs like *brach... ein*) by forcing the model to treat distant components as a single semantic unit.
+The goal is to solve the "Distributed Semantic" problem (e.g., Separable Verbs like *brach... ein*) by forcing the model to treat distant components as a single semantic unit, creating tighter vector clusters for domain-specific terminology.

 ## Visual Results